liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 	jsonws.web.service.invalid.http.methods=DELETE,POST,PUT

-Now all requests that use HTTP methods from above list are simply ignored.
+Now all requests that use HTTP methods from the list above are simply ignored.

 #### Controlling public access

-Each service method determines itself whether it can be executed by (non)authenticated user and if user has enough permission for chosen action.
-Most of portals read-only methods are open to public access.
+Each service method determines for itself whether it can be executed by unauthenticated users and whether a user has adequate permission for the chosen action.
+Most of portal's read-only methods are open to public access.

-If you are concern about the security, it is possible to additionally restrict the access to exposed JSON API for public access.
+If you are concerned about the security, it is possible to additionally restrict the access to exposed JSON API for public access.
 For that reason, there is a property that specifies a comma delimited list of public methods that can be accessed by unauthenticated users.

 	jsonws.web.service.public.methods=*

-Wildcards are supported, so, for example, you can simply set `get*,has*,is*` to enable public access only to read only methods; additionally securing all other JSON methods.
-Leave this value empty to disable access to all exposed methods.
+Wildcards are supported, so, for example, you can simply set `get*,has*,is*` to only enable public access to read-only methods; additionally securing all other JSON methods.
+To disable access to all exposed methods specify an empty value or to enable access to all exposed methods specify `*`.

 Lastly, let's consider how to invoke JSON Web Services.